mannanrehbari/KafkaUsagePatterns/README.md

 <br>
 Apache Kafka is an open-source stream processing platform known for handling large volumes of data with high throughput and low latency.
 It operates on Pub-Sub model and is suitable for building real-time pipelines and streaming applications.
 This repository contains some basic patterns related to usage of Apache Kafka.
+I created some animated GIFs for these patterns since it can a bit complex to visualize from sources such as text, code, and even static images.
+This repository will evolve as I explore Kafka in more detail.

 <br>
 <br>